DigitalCloud/multilingual-nova/readme.md

-optionally, add middleware to `config/nova.php` so the translations are loaded are also loaded on page refresh
+optionally, add middleware to `config/nova.php` so the translations also loaded on page refresh
 ```php
 // in config/nova.php
 'middleware' => [